Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

 ## Feature

-  define the properties of pong such as pongSize, pongSpeed, pongColour
+  define the properties of pong such as pong Size, pong Speed, pong Colour

 ## Acceptance Criteria